When her husband died, Mary Waiyego’s world crumbled and she couldn’t see the light at the end of the tunnel.

 Mary’s briquettes differ from normal charcoal briquettes because they do not need tree logging.
 They turn waste material such as charcoal dust, sawdust and coffee husks into an affordable and long-lasting compressed combustible biomass.

-Saving trees and empowering
+Saving trees and empowering women

 Mary persevered to make briquettes by hand for five years alone until Rainforest Alliance, an IKEA Foundation partner, heard about her through the radio and helped her with capacity building, training and technical support.